okayamat/sinc-init-val/README.md

 2. F. Stenger: Numerical Methods Based on Sinc and Analytic Functions, Springer-Verlag, New York, 1993.
-3. T. Okayama: Theoretical analysis of Sinc-collocation methods and Sinc-Nystöm methods for initial value problems, arXiv:1304.6508 [math.NA].
+3. T. Okayama: Theoretical analysis of Sinc-collocation methods and Sinc-Nystöm methods for initial value problems, BIT Numer.
+Math., in press.